NH Web Site Design

 Photography:

 If stock photography will work for you, download fees will cost you as little as a $1 each, but $3 - $10 would be more common.
 Be SURE to save your receipts in case you are ever asked to document your purchase.
 Depending on the photography source, lack of documentation can cost you $1,000 or more licensing fees, per image!
-SAVE receipts.
+Permanently, perpetually SAVE receipts.

 Some sites we like and use: